CESSProject/doc-v2/cess-miners/storage-miner/teeworker.md

 Set configurations successfully
 ```

 The current version of Tee worker supports two running remote attestation types.
 You can choose according to your machine.
-For details on how to know which remote attestation type your machine supports, please see the [Questions & Answers](../consensus-miner/running.md#questions--answers) at the end of the article.
+For details on how to know which remote attestation type your machine supports, please see the [Questions & Answers 4.](../consensus-miner/running.md#questions--answers) at the end of the article.

 When setting up the validator stash account, fill in null and this will automatically configure it to Marker mode, and then enter the controller account (a work account used for TEE Worker registration, sending transactions, etc.) mnemonic phrase (account seed) to complete the configuration.
 Then enter the `cess start` command to start the Marker TEE Worker.